Holiday Rental Gladstone Tasmania

 Book Now

-Short term accommodation available in the North East township of Gladstone, located close to Mount William National Park, Cape Portland, Petal Point, Ansons Bay, Little Musselroe and Bay of Fires.
+Short-term accommodation available in the North East township of Gladstone, located close to Bridport, Scottsdale, St Helen's, Mount William National Park, Cape Portland, Petal Point, Ansons Bay, Little Musselroe and Bay of Fires.
+Things to see and do in the area include a visit to Blue Derby Mountain Biking Trails, Barbougle Golf, Little Blue Lake, Pipers River Wine Region, Pyengana Dairy, Little Rivers Brewing, Bridestowe Lavender Farm, fishing, gem fossicking, 4wd driving and much more!

-This property is in a fantastic location located only a short 5 min walk to Gladstone's Local Shop, Takeaway, Post Office and Pub.
+This property is in a fantastic location, located only a short 5 min walk to Gladstone's local grocery shop, takeaway, post office, bottle shop and Pub.

 The home has been recently refurbished, offering guests a modern, clean and comfortable stay.

-• It can accommodate a Max 3 Guests. min of 2 nights stay.
+• It can accommodate a Max 5 Guests. min of 2 nights stay.
+(2 Couples and 1 Single person)

 Features: